How we are improving air quality

 We have put in place a series of measures to minimise air pollution and improve air quality.

-We’re working closely with our partners at a local, regional and national level, in particular with the Mayor of London, Sadiq Khan, who wants London to be one of the world’s greenest cities.
-We’re working closely with the Mayor and others, bidding for special funding and joining London-wide initiatives like the Low Emission Construction Partnership.
+We’re working closely with our partners at a local, regional and national level, and in particular with the Mayor of London, Sadiq Khan, who wants London to be one of the world’s greenest cities.
+We’re bidding for special funding and joining London-wide initiatives, like the Low Emission Construction Partnership.

 Monitoring pollution levels

-We welcome the introduction of the Ultra-Low Emission Zone (ULEZ), which covers the North of Lambeth.
-We are campaigning for it to be extended to cover the whole of Lambeth.
+We welcome the introduction of the Ultra-Low Emission Zone (ULEZ).
+This covers the north of Lambeth, but we are campaigning for it to be extended to cover the whole of Lambeth.

 We are working with TfL to improve traffic flows and reduce pollution.
-We have introduced a clean bus corridor through Brixton and Streatham, ensuring all buses comply with strict emission standards.
+To ensure all buses comply with strict emission standards, we have introduced a clean bus corridor through Brixton and Streatham.

-We have taken part in the Mayor’s school air quality audit programme, which carried out audits at 50 primary schools in the most polluted areas of London.
-We have been working with Stockwell Primary School in Brixton and St Anne’s RC Primary school in Vauxhall to deliver the recommendations of the programme.
+- We have taken part in the Mayor’s school air quality audit programme, which carried out audits at 50 primary schools in the most polluted areas of London.
+We have been working with Stockwell Primary School in Brixton and St Anne’s Roman Catholic Primary School in Vauxhall to deliver the recommendations of the programme.

-We are also taking part in the Mayor’s Nursery school audit programme, which will carry out audits at nurseries in the most polluted areas of London and develop recommendations to reduce their exposure to indoor and outdoor air pollution.
+- We are taking part in the Mayor’s Nursery School audit programme.
+This will carry out audits at nurseries in the most polluted areas of London and develop recommendations to reduce their exposure to indoor and outdoor air pollution.

-Unfortunately, 15 secondary schools and higher education colleges in Lambeth have been found to be within 150 metres of nitrogen dioxide pollution levels that exceed EU legal limits.
-We have launched a grant scheme for these schools, to deliver interventions to help mitigate the effects of air pollution.
+- We have launched a grant scheme for 15 secondary schools and higher education colleges in Lambeth which have been found to be within 150 metres of nitrogen dioxide pollution levels that exceed EU legal limits.
+This will help mitigate the effects of air pollution.

-As part of our commitment to become [Carbon Neutral by 2030](https://moderngov.lambeth.gov.uk/documents/s107089/Appendix A LBL carbon reduction plan.pdf), we are working with the Mayor’s RE:FIT team to reduce emissions from schools and improve energy efficiency.
+- We are committed to becoming carbon-neutral by 2030.
+As part of this we are working with the Mayor’s RE:FIT team to reduce emissions from schools and improve energy efficiency.